Japan with Matthew Biancaniello

 • Wasabi farm tour & lunch

-• Hot springs & kaiseki dinner
+• Hand drawn Modern Adventure logo icon in black and gold.
+Hot springs & kaiseki dinner

 • Stay at Arai Ryokan